 - Cyber talent pipeline, human capital, and education

 - Security implications of artificial intelligence and machine learning

 - Protecting vulnerable individuals and organizations online

-- Security implications of 5G networks and other emerging technologies
+- Security implications of emerging technologies (e.g 5G Networks, Quantum Computing)

 - Political, market, and legal ‘shapers’ of cybersecurity outcomes